HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

+fuck the mood, fuck the vibes.
+I have to do this no matter what. things will happen when i'll do the things

 <a href="https://www.youtube.com/watch?v=yvtvUYXDNkQ"> Me n my Twizzy </a>

 Give me some time to solely work on my skills. not worrying about anything else.
 I'll be back to everything later.